-- 3.5.1.
-In such cases, expressions of wishes to withdraw consent must be directed as soon as possible to the employee responsible for the process - 3.5.2.
-A decision must be made on the legal validity of continuing to process personal data obtained or created prior to receiving the withdrawal of consent. - 3.5.3.
-Where there is doubt about the Data Subject's intentions, there clarification should be sought over whether they wish to exercise other rights in respect of data processed under consent prior to receipt of the withdrawal. - 3.5.4.
-If a 'suppression list' is in operation, the Data Subject's withdrawal of consent must be managed in the relevant suppression list to ensure that future contact with the Data Subjects is in line with their wishes where consent is the condition for processing - 3.5.5.
-Where consent is relied upon as the condition for processing, its validity depends on satisfying all the criteria below: - 3.5.5.1.
+- 3.4.4.
+If a 'suppression list' is in operation, the Data Subject's withdrawal of consent must be managed in the relevant suppression list to ensure that future contact with the Data Subjects is in line with their wishes where consent is the condition for processing - 3.4.5.
+Where consent is relied upon as the condition for processing, its validity depends on satisfying all the criteria below: - 3.4.5.1.
 It must be freely given.
 The Data Subject must have a genuine choice whether or not to provide their personal data.
 For example, if a service vital to their health or wellbeing will not be provided unless personal data is supplied, then there is a balance of power in favour of the Data Controller where the Data Subject is compelled to provide data.
-This cannot be said to be consent freely given - 3.5.5.2.
+This cannot be said to be consent freely given - 3.4.5.2.
 It must be well-informed.
 The Data Subject must be in receipt of all the necessary facts meeting their legal right to be informed about prospective processing of their personal data.
 This information should be provided to them via a Privacy Notice which is compliant with the law.
-The detail on the Notice will therefore ensure that the Data Subject has all the facts at their disposal to make a well-informed decision about whether they are comfortable providing personal data under the specified conditions. - 3.5.5.3.
+The detail on the Notice will therefore ensure that the Data Subject has all the facts at their disposal to make a well-informed decision about whether they are comfortable providing personal data under the specified conditions. - 3.4.5.3.
 It must be clearly expressed.
 The Data Subject's recorded consent must stand as a record evidencing that consent was given.
 This record must therefore include a form of identifiable written, electronically verifiable or recorded verbal record which can be dated.
 It must be associated with having read and understood the Privacy Notice and must be correctly linked to the correct version of the Privacy Notices current at the time of initially providing consent and when consent was refreshed.
-The most efficient way of doing so is to combine a Consent Form with a Privacy Notice and retain as records for the duration of the processing activity.
+The most efficient way of doing so is to combine a Consent Form with a Privacy Notice and retain as records for the duration of the processing activity. - 3.4.6.

-3.5.6.
 Where consent is sought from Children over the age of 13, the requirements of section 3.4.5 will need to additionally evidence that the Privacy Notice was intelligible to the typical age of maturity and capacity of the Data Subject.
 Where the child is under 13, processes for obtaining parental consent/ authorisation will need to be in place